Can't tell players in mining battle without a scorecard; Who has Big Mo? | WisCommunity

 Fitzgerald had rejected Miller's choices of Tim Carpenter and Jon Erpenbach, but now has named both to the committee, along with Bob Jauch.

-Meanwhile, a pro-mining group re-forms, and the Journal Sentinel and writes about which side has the momentum.
+Meanwhile, a pro-mining group re-forms, and the Journal Sentinel continues to cover the issue like a sports event and writes about which side has the momentum.

 This group says it won't lobby, funnel political donations, or run pro-mining advertising.
 But there is no need to, since one of its members, Wisconsin Manufacturers and Commerce, is already spending a small fortune doing those very things.

-And Jim Rowen that there are powerful interests against the mine, too.
+And Jim Rowen warns that there are powerful interests against the mine, too.